 South Africa’s Eastern Cape Transformed into a Snowy Wonderland Amid Unexpected November Snowfall

-Unusual weather has turned parts of South Africa's Eastern Cape into a winter spectacle, with snowfall covering regions that typically see mild spring weather at this time of year.
+Unusual has turned parts of South Africa's Eastern Cape into a spectacle, with snowfall covering regions that typically see mild spring weather at this time of year.
 The snowfall, which began on Sunday, November 2, has blanketed multiple counties in the Eastern Cape, drawing significant attention from locals and meteorologists alike.

 Snowfall in Eastern Cape on 5 November

-On Tuesday, November 5, the South African Weather Service (SAWS) raised an orange level 5 warning for disruptive snowfall across the region, particularly impacting the high-altitude areas.
-Snow fell over wide areas, transforming the normally dry landscapes of Chris Hani, Dr Beyers Naudé, and Joe Gqabi district municipalities into a surprising snowy wonderland.
+On Tuesday, November 5, the South African Weather Service (SAWS) raised an orange level 5 warning for disruptive snowfall across the region, particularly impacting the high-altitude areas. fell over wide areas, transforming the normally dry landscapes of Chris Hani, Dr Beyers Naudé, and Joe Gqabi district municipalities into a surprising snowy wonderland.
 Residents from the Karoo towns of Graaff-Reinet, Nxuba (Cradock), and Middelburg shared images and videos on social media, showcasing roads and landscapes covered in an unexpected layer of snow.

 Rare November Snowfall in the Karoo